How to Save a Generation: Josiah and Today’s Millennials

 Experience the greatest story ever told at “OTLive!,” an adventure through the Old Testament that engages students!
 Presented by Keith Hammer of Walk Thru the Bible, this is a one-of-a-kind, highly dynamic, memorable event that helps you understand God’s Word and make the connection between His story and your story.
 Geared for students ages 10 and up. *Extra charges apply.

 Walking by Faith

 “Walking by faith” sounds really great, but how do you do it?
-Every woman’s faith walk is different, because none of us have the same story.
-But there are three distinctives of a woman who walks by faith: a heart concerned with what concerns God, awareness of His unlimited resources, and keeping eternity in mind.
+Every woman’s faith walk is differen because none of us have the same story.
+But there are three distinctive qualities of a woman who walks by faith: a heart concerned with what concerns God, awareness of His unlimited resources, and keeping eternity in mind.
 As we let these truths guide us, they will keep us headed in the right direction and sustain us as we walk.